 Touch people.
 Literally.
 I am going to write a separate article about how the human touch makes a huge difference.
 Hug them, kiss their cheeks like South Americans, run your hand through their hair, brush their shoulder or back, hold their hand.
 Human touch is natural and it personalizes the relationship; we were not born to be physically isolated.
 But within your limits and without making anyone awkward.

 Don’t hold a husband’s hand in front of his wife or behind her.
 Replace that with a deeper smile.
 Or maybe a gentle quick brush on the shoulder which does not suggest anything else.
 Some men right now are saying, we are men and we don’t touch men.
 Doesn’t matter.
 You can also brush someone’s shoulder or arm.
 Or just smile eye to eye.

 Reciprocate compliments.
 Not everyone has the heart to give them.

 Observe people’s reactions to your behavior.
 Adapt as per each person.
 Let it go when people do not respond.
 Make them feel completely at ease around you.

-Even when I am alone, I don’t feel unsafe, no matter in what part of the world I am and at what hour.
+Even when I am alone, I don’t feel unsafe, no matter what part of the world I am and at what hour.
 I am cautious.
 But I believe in the goodness of people.
 Even strangers.
 If you are nice to them, they would be nice to you.
-The other day, I told my friend that the cook and the maid at my new house are really good.
+The other day, I told my friend that the cook in my new house are really good.
 She said, “Because you are good”.

 With my close people, I can share my goals, fears, successes, and dreams.
 A friend’s company or help is always a call away.
 They encourage me and give me perspective.
 They tell me the truth when I need to hear it.
 Were all my plans and ideas always right?
 No. But I needed support while I walked the path, only to realize that I was wrong.